epigen/atacseq_pipeline/README.md

 - genome_fasta: genomes as .fa files
 - gencode_gtf: gencode .gtf files
 - regulatory_build_gtf: regulatory build regulatory features .gtf files (generated from gff.gz files from Ensembl with provided script /workflow/scripts/parse_reg_build_file.py)
-- data_sources: here you can specify the dynamics absolute paths to your raw data by using {variables}, which have to be columns in the sample annotation configuration file.
+- data_sources: here you can specify the dynamic absolute paths to your raw data by using {variables}, which have to be columns in the sample annotation configuration file.
 The entries correspond to the values in the data_source column in sample annotation configuration file.

 the provided configuration file is completely filled and set up for the environment at CeMM

 ## project configuration specifications
 - general project information
-    - project_name: project name, used troughout the pipeline
+    - project_name: project name, used throughout the pipeline
     - project_uuid: unique ID
     - public_html_folder: in the folder a symlink with the unique ID will be created pointing to the results directory
-    - base_url: url from there the public_html directory can be accessed
+    - base_url: url from where the public_html directory can be accessed
     - sample_annotation: path to the sample annotation file (see below)
     - project_path: path to the project directory for all the generated results
     - project_config: path to this file
     - genome: used genome in the project (hg38 or mm10)
-    - adapter_sequence: nucelotide adapter sequence of the used ATAC-seq protocol
+    - adapter_sequence: nucleotide adapter sequence of the used ATAC-seq protocol
 - downstream analysis parameters
     - downstream_analysis: 0 for stopping after processing, 1 for executing the whole pipeline
     - sample_metadata: path to sample metadata file (see below)
     - plot_by: list of metadata of interest to be plotted
-    - peak_support_threshold: minimum number of peaks per region to be kept
+    - peak_support_threshold: minimum number of peaks per region, for region to be kept after filtering
-    - proportion: proportion of samples within min_group that has to express a peak to not be filtered
+    - proportion: proportion of samples within min_group that has to "express" a region to not be filtered out
     - min_group: column in the sample metadata file that distinguishes between groups of interest (eg condition)
     - split_by: column in the sample metadata file that distinguishes between subsets of the data that should be analyzed individually
     - HVR_percentage: percentage of regions to keep as highly variable regions